What is site plan review?

 How does the site plan review process work?

 An interdepartmental staff review is conducted every Thursday for applications that are received by the previous Friday.
 Within seven days of the staff review meeting, an email is sent to the applicant outlining plan deficiencies.
-Review of the Landscape Plan and SWPPP are conducted by a third party, and those comments are forwarded to the applicant at the same time.
+Review of the Landscape Plan, tree removal/replacement and SWPPP are conducted by a third party, and those comments are forwarded to the applicant at the same time.
 The applicant has 30 days from the date of the deficiency email to submit revised plans addressing the listed deficiencies and concerns.

 What do I submit for the Plan Commission meeting?